read this first

 The Faith Channel is dedicated to the subject of, well, faith and the big questions we all wrestle with in our attempt to discover and live out our purpose on this planet.
 It features the following shows…

 We as humans seem to excel at creating systems that enslave.
 I'll define 'slavery' as anything that violates an individual or community's agency.
 The criteria for determining who is the slave and who is the master are largely based upon factors such as level of education, economic class, race, gender, sexual orientation, religious affiliation, nationality or a combination of several of these traits as an identifiable ethnicity.
 The end result is some pretty messed up stuff out there, some injustices being painfully obvious with others being oh so subtle.
 The Social Justice Channel features the following shows...

-Though each show is unique, they are designed to compliment one another.
+Though each show is unique, they are designed to compliment one another and run in a series.
 Rage Against the Machine sets the table, talking more broadly about a particular issue.
 Then in one or more Profiles in Courage episodes we explore a more personal angle by listening to 'freedom fighters' who are seeking to address that particular injustice.

 Have an injustice you think I should cover in a future Rage Against the Machine episode or someone that you think I should highlight in an upcoming Profiles in Courage podcast?
 Again, you can suggest names using the Suggestion Box.

 The term 'culture' is extremely broad with multiple nuanced definitions and as such has become a source of great confusion.
 I'm using the word here to refer to common activities which express the beliefs and values of an identifiable group of human beings.
 Enter, American pop-culture.
 The Pop-Culture Channel features the following shows…

 Here is my scoring system for Buttery Fingers...

 NOT to be confused with the Lifetime Channel, this is essentially a personal journal.
 It features the following shows: